openebs-archive/openebs-docs/docs/setupstoragepools.md

 cStor provides storage scalability along with ease of deployment and usage.cStor can handle multiple disks of same size per Node and create different storage pools.
 You can use these storage pools to create cStor volumes which you can utilize to run applications.

 Additionally, you can add disks using the documentation available at [Kubernetes docs](https://cloud.google.com/compute/docs/disks/add-persistent-disk#create_disk).
 You can use these disks for creating the OpenEBS cStor pool by combining all the disks per node.
-NDM is handling the disks for creating cStor Storage pool.
+You can scale the storage pool by adding more disks to the instance and in turn to the storage pool.
+[Node Disk Manager](/docs/next/architecture.html#cstor)(NDM) is handling the disks for creating cStor Storage pool.
 Currently NDM is excluding some of the device paths detected on Nodes to avoid from creating cStor Pools.
 You will get more information from [here](/docs/next/faq.html#what-are-different-device-paths-excluded-by-ndm).

-You can scale the storage pool by adding more disks to the instance and in turn to the storage pool.

 Supported RAID type for creating storage pools are mentioned below.

 - Mirrored (RAID 1)
 - Striped (RAID 0)

-You can change the **poolType** either **striped** or **mirrored** in the YAML mentioned in the following sections for choosing the needed RAID method.
+You can change the **poolType** either **striped** or **mirrored** in the sample YAML mentioned in the following sections for choosing the needed RAID method.

 You can create cStor pools on OpenEBS clusters once you have installed OpenEBS 0.8 version.
 Verify if the OpenEBS installation is complete.
 If not, go to [installation](/docs/next/installation.html).
 You can create storage pool manually or by creating auto pool configuration.

 ### By Using Manual Method

-In manual method, you can select the required disks and use it in the below YAML file which will create cStor pool using these selected disks.
+In manual method, you can select the required disks and use it in the below sample YAML file which will create cStor pool using these selected disks.

 You can create a YAML file named *openebs-config.yaml* and add below contents to it for creating storage pool with striped manner.